Hej!

 Together with its partners, soli-members and donors, Potsdam-based SV Babelsberg 03 turns publicly against them.

-The begin of the campaign "Nazis raus aus den Stadien!" was in consequence of a judgment of the Northeast German Football Federation (NOFV).
-It ignored the anti-Semitic and folk-inciting songs in the guest block of the Karl Liebknecht stadium to a home match, whereas the call "Nazi pigs out!" a visitor noted in the home area was recorded in the later judgment of the sports court.
+The campaign "Nazis raus aus den Stadien!" began in response to a judgment by the Northeast German Football Federation (NOFV).
+It ignored anti-Semitic and folk-inciting songs sung in the guest block of the Karl Liebknecht stadium during a home match, whereas the call "Nazi pigs out!" noted by a visitor in the home area was recorded in the later judgment of the sports court.

 A huge wave of solidarity struck the "Kiezverein" from Potsdam-Babelsberg.
-In numerous stadiums, throughout Germany and Europe, fan clubs and organisations expressed their support, world-wide magazines, such as the Washington Post or New York Times reported on the incident.
+In numerous stadiums across Germany and Europe, fan clubs and organisations expressed their support, and worldwide magazines such as the Washington Post and the New York Times reported on the incident.

-From this arose a movement through which many other clubs of all leagues positioned against right-wing extremism and hate in sports facilities – including Bundesliga clubs like Werder Bremen, Borussia Dortmund, 1.
-FC Köln or second tier club FC St. Pauli.
+From this arose a movement through which many other clubs from all leagues positioned themselves against right-wing extremism and hate in sports facilities – including Bundesliga clubs such as Werder Bremen, Borussia Dortmund, 1.
+FC Köln and FC St. Pauli.

 Role